sebarslan/Maui.NullableDateTimePicker/README.md

 - Fixed ClockView freeze when SelectedDate is null and changing hour, minute, or AM/PM.
 (Thanks @universaldata-eu)
 - Fixed the clock display issue on Windows.
 - Group buttons have been added instead of toggle buttons that changed AM/PM and hour/minute.
-- A Translates property has been added.
+- A Translations property has been added.
 With this, the hour,minute,AM,PM texts on the group buttons can be customized.
 (See examples for usage.)

 ### 3.1.1
 - Fixed issue where item colors in SelectList were not applied correctly.